 - And most importantly, editing images.

-All of these tasks can be completed according to your unique design bible, to reflect your company’s mission and vision.
-In adhering to your brand identity, you need to ensure that your fronts, color, or typography are standardized, your design’s style is consistent, the logo is applied correctly, and all themes or tag lines are used as they should.
+All of these tasks can be completed according to your unique design bible to reflect your company’s mission and vision.
+In adhering to your brand identity, you must ensure that your fronts, color, or typography are standardized, your design’s style is consistent, the logo is applied correctly, and all themes or tag lines are used as they should.